 It's also well-established that recognising faces between races is much harder.
 It sounds facile to even say it, but working in a multi-racial environment, I find it harder to distinguish between black faces, as opposed to white, and the reverse is certainly true, however indignant I might feel about that fact, and resent the lived experience!

-The absurdity of this proposition, even whilst it's embedded in fact and experience, is even more outrageous and confounding as I look at the highly distinctive and characterful faces of Nelson Mandela, James Baldwin, Mohammed Ali, or Nina Simone, let alone the drop-dead gorgeous Black woman I'm honoured to be dating, all of whom are instantly recognisable to me.
+The absurdity of this proposition, even whilst it's embedded in fact and experience, is even more outrageous and confounding as I look at the highly distinctive and characterful faces of Nelson Mandela, James Baldwin, Mohammed Ali, or Nina Simone, let alone the beautiful and elegant Black woman I'm honoured to be dating, all of whom are instantly recognisable to me.

 So it seems that because of our biological developmental constraints – our fundamental limitations as human beings – we are at some level and in some way predisposed to 'racism', or 'othering,' or a fearful suspicion of anything with which we are not most familiar.
 Fear of outsiders comes more easily to us than the obverse.